angus6291/COMP2113-Project/README.md

 int guess;

-In the 'guessing random number' game, if the grid size is 3x3, when the player inputs numbers smaller than 1 or larger than 9, the progress before playing this round of the game will be saved.
+In the session of the 'guessing random number' game, if the grid size is 3x3, when the player inputs numbers smaller than 1 or larger than 9, the progress before playing this round of the game will be saved.
 When the saved game is loaded again, the bingo board before playing this round of game will be shown, and the player can either start a new round of the 'guessing random number' game or directly quit the main game.

 When the player inputs a number (stored into variable 'guess'), the player's_input in the vector will be compared to Number_to_be_guessed.
 At the 1st/2nd/3rd/.../last trial, if the two numbers match: